Blayney title

 Born in Llwyn Melyn (Powys) but as the youngest, he inherited his grandfather's seat of Neuadd Gregynog [229]

-Gwenhwyfar was dau and heir of Philip ap Griffith of Manafon [45] [50] [707]
+Gwenhwyfar was dau of Philip ap Griffith of Manafon [45] [50] [707]

 Llywelyn ab Einion